skinne14/osc-root/app/_posts/orphan-works/2016-08-10-report-released.md

 title-tag: "orphan-works"
 ---

 This is a PLACEHOLDER for the announcement Kyle hasn't shared yet.
+We'll put the annoucement in tomorrow.

 [Google](https://google.com)